Frequently Asked Questions

 - for February graduation, declare by mid September

-If require assistance declaring your grad date, please contact Extended Education Student Services at 185 Extended Education for assistance.
+If require assistance declaring your grad date, please contact Student & Instructor Services.

 How do I meet with a Student Advisor?

 Non-degree students may meet with a Student Advisor/Program Administrator/Assistant.
 Contact Student & Instructor Services to make an appointment.